lsuan/lsuan/README.md

 - 💙 passionate mid-level full stack software engineer (front end focused)
 - 👨 pronouns: he/him
 - 💻 currently love developing with React and TypeScript
-- 🎄 participating in [aoc 2022](https://github.com/lsuan/aoc2022) for the first time
+- 💡 always interested in expanding my knowledge of ui/ux principles
-- 📆 working with [@mezzofarte](https://github.com/mezzofarte) on our scheduling website, here is the [repo](https://github.com/lsuan/link-up)
+- 📆 collaborating with [@mezzofarte](https://github.com/mezzofarte) on our scheduling website, check out the [repo](https://github.com/lsuan/link-up)
+- 🎮 love gaming and interested in trying out game development in the future
 - 🌐 check out my personal [website](https://leesuan.netlify.app/) to learn more about me!
-- 🎮 love gaming and interested in trying out game development in the future
 - 📞 want to connect? send me a message on [linkedin](https://www.linkedin.com/in/lsuan/)!